Transitional Care for HIV and AIDS from Adolescence to Adulthood

 - Describe barriers to successfully transitioning from pediatric to adult HIV care

-Continuing education credits are available until October 2014.
+Continuing education credits will be available until October 2014.

 The planners and presenters do not have any financial arrangements or affiliations with any commercial entities whose products, research or services may be discussed in this activity.